mongodb/specifications/source/auth/auth.rst

 	* Deprecation and removal of MongoClient constructors that take as an argument more than a single credential
 	* Deprecation and removal of methods that allow lazy authentication (i.e post-MongoClient construction)

 Drivers need to support both the shorter and longer SCRAM-SHA-1 and SCRAM-SHA-256 conversations over MongoDB's SASL implementation.
 Earlier versions of the server required an extra round trip due to an implementation decision.
-This was accomplished by sending no bytes back to the server, as seen in the following conversation (extra round trip italicized):
+This was accomplished by sending no bytes back to the server, as seen in the following conversation (extra round trip emphasized):

 | C: :javascript:`{saslStart: 1, mechanism: "SCRAM-SHA-1", payload: BinData(0, "biwsbj11c2VyLHI9ZnlrbytkMmxiYkZnT05Sdjlxa3hkYXdM"), options: {skipEmptyExchange: true}}`
 | S: :javascript:`{conversationId : 1, payload: BinData(0,"cj1meWtvK2QybGJiRmdPTlJ2OXFreGRhd0xIbytWZ2s3cXZVT0tVd3VXTElXZzRsLzlTcmFHTUhFRSxzPXJROVpZM01udEJldVAzRTFURFZDNHc9PSxpPTEwMDAw"), done: false, ok: 1}`